JPMorgan Chase: 2025

+In August 2025, President Donald Trump signed an executive order directing federal banking regulators to investigate "politicized or unlawful debanking" by financial institutions and remove "reputational risk" from their guidance and examination standards.
+In an interview days before signing the order, Trump claimed that JPMorgan Chase had given him 20 days to close his account and that Bank of America had subsequently refused his business.
+JPMorgan responded that it does not close accounts for political reasons and said it agreed with Trump that "regulatory change is desperately needed."
+In November 2025, both JPMorgan and Bank of America disclosed in SEC filings that they were responding to government inquiries related to the executive order.

+Later that month, Trump Media & Technology Group CEO Devin Nunes alleged that JPMorgan Chase had "debanked" the company in March 2024, immediately after it completed its merger and went public, and had provided the company's banking records to federal investigators pursuant to subpoenas issued as part of the Arctic Frost investigation.

+Florida Attorney General James Uthmeier subsequently opened an investigation into whether JPMorgan improperly coordinated with the federal government, noting that the DOJ had subpoenaed Trump Media's records in March 2023, before the company went public and covering a period before the company existed.
+In December 2025, CEO Jamie Dimon responded to the allegations, stating "people have to grow up here... stop making up things" and denying that JPMorgan debanks customers for political or religious reasons, while acknowledging the bank complies with government subpoenas and calling for regulatory reform.

+2026

+In January 2026, Trump sued JPMorgan and CEO Jamie Dimon for $5 billion in damages.
+He alleged that, in February 2021, JPMorgan gave him and his businesses 60-day notice that it would close his accounts.
+In February 2026, JPMorgan admitted that it closed Trump's accounts in 2021.

 Lawsuits and legal settlements by years

 2001

-Chase paid out over $2 billion in fines and legal settlements for their role in financing Enron Corporation with aiding and abetting Enron Corp.'s securities fraud, which collapsed amid a financial scandal in 2001.
+Chase paid out over $2 billion in fines and legal settlements for its role in financing Enron Corporation with aiding and abetting Enron Corp.'s securities fraud, which collapsed amid a financial scandal in 2001.
 In 2003, Chase paid $160 million in fines and penalties to settle claims by the Securities and Exchange Commission and the Manhattan district attorney's office.
 In 2005, Chase paid $2.2 billion to settle a lawsuit filed by investors in Enron.

 2002

 In December 2002, Chase paid fines totaling $80 million, with the amount split between the states and the federal government.
 The fines were part of a settlement involving charges that ten banks, including Chase, deceived investors with biased research.
 The total settlement with the ten banks was $1.4 billion.
 The settlement required that the banks separate investment banking from research, and ban any allocation of IPO shares.